-As a production company in San Francisco we make all types of videos.
-We shoot events, explainers, interviews, commercials and everything in between.
+As a production company in San Francisco, we make all types of videos.
+We shoot events, explainers, interviews, commercials, and everything in between.
 Every job is different.
-We are often working direct to client or under an agency.
-The main difference is often times who takes care of the initial creative.
-Has the agency been working with the client for many months to hone their messaging or do they need our creative support?
-If we are writing the creative, then often times after pitching the initial idea, our director will create a director’s treatment.
+We often work directly with clients or under an agency.
+The main difference is oftentimes who takes care of the initial creative.
+Has the agency been working with the client for many months to hone their messaging, or do they need our creative support?
+If we are responsible for the creative, then oftentimes, after pitching the initial idea, our director will create a director’s treatment.
+When we first started, we asked ourselves, “How to create a director’s treatment”?

 When we first started, we found the idea of a director’s treatment quite intimidating.
-What are they and when should we make one?
-Surely we didn’t need to send it to every client!
+What are they, and when should we make one?
+Surely, we didn’t need to send it to every client!
 After much research and many times making them, we think we’ve finally got a handle on them.
 In this article, we’ll break down how to create a director’s treatment.

 What is a director’s treatment?